 We estimated the primary star's properties by matching the observed pulsation characteristics to stellar models.
 Using MESA (Modules for Experiments in Stellar Astrophysics) \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023}, we computed a grid of evolutionary tracks from the pre-main sequence to the red giant branch, with masses from 1.3 to 2.3 $M_{\odot}$ in steps of 0.01 $M_{\odot}$ and metallicity $Z=0.0034$ (from APOGEE-2 \citep{Abdurrouf2022}, corresponding to [Fe/H] = $-$0.598).
 At each time step, we calculated adiabatic oscillation frequencies using GYRE \citep{Townsend2013, Townsend2018, Goldstein2020, Sun2023}.
 More details about the theoretical calculation can be referred to in \citet{Niu2022} and \citet{Niu2025}.

-The optimal model was selected by minimizing $\chi^{2}$ across three observables: the fundamental frequency ($f_0$), first-overtone frequency ($f_1$), and the intrinsic period variation rate $(1/P_0)(dP_0/dt)$.
+The optimal model was selected by minimizing $\chi^{2}$ across two observables: the fundamental frequency ($f_0$) and first-overtone frequency ($f_1$).
 This methodology follows established asteroseismic analyses of HADS \citep{Niu2017, Xue2018, Xue2022}.
 The best-fit model parameters are given in Table~\ref{tab:primary_para}.

-\subsection{Dynamical Constraints on the Companion}
+\section{Dynamical Constraints on the Companion}

 The companion's nature was inferred from the mass function,